RaenonX/OBS-Streaming-Tool/README.md

 - Developed under Python 3.8.

-- Running from multiple sources will result in some contents being skipped.
+- Running from multiple sources may result in some contents being skipped.

+- Add Custom CSS in `Browser Source` with selector `body` to configure some global style, for example, `font-size`.

 ## Usage